What are Packages?

 Add an Action

-• Drag-and-drop an Available Action to the Selected Package list
+• Drag and drop an Available Action into the Selected Package list.

 Remove an Action

-Make sure to click the Save Changes or Download Changes buttons to save the changes to the Package.
+After making changes, be sure to click Save Changes or Download Changes to apply the updates to the package.

 Running a Package #

-When you click the Run Package button it will process each blue action button on the worksheet.
+When you click the Run Package button, it will execute each blue Action button on the worksheet in sequence.

-Click the Run Package button on the ribbon.
+Click Run Package on the ribbon to execute the selected actions.

-That will cycle through all blue action buttons on the worksheet.
+This will cycle through and execute all blue Action buttons on the worksheet in the order they appear in the package.

-Depending on your TAD License permissions you may still receive the confirmation message when dealing with any of the Execute buttons.
+Depending on your TAD License permissions, you may still receive a confirmation message when executing actions that involve any of the Execute buttons.

 Regenerate Action Buttons #

-The Regenerate Action Buttons button regenerates all action buttons for the specific worksheet.
+The Regenerate Action Buttons button restores all blue action buttons for the specific worksheet.

-You access the button by clicking the sub-menu of the Run Package button.
+You can find this option in the sub-menu of the Run Package button.

-• Buttons were deleted when deleting table rows
+• Buttons were deleted while removing table rows.

-• You’re using an Excel workbook that someone else prepared.
-The blue action buttons are linked to the individual who last downloaded the worksheet.
-If you send a workbook to someone else they will need to regenerate the buttons which syncs them to the user.
+• Using an Excel workbook prepared by someone else – Action buttons are linked to the user who last downloaded the worksheet.
+If you share the workbook, the recipient must regenerate the buttons to sync them with their user profile.